AdebanjoOayinka/THE-PALMORA-GROUP-HR-ANALYSIS/README.md

   1. To display the gender distribution in the organization, gender distribution regions and in departments:

-         ● A pie chart and Barhrts was used to show the distributions.
+         ● A pie chart and Bar charts were used to show gender distributions.

   2. A Bar Chart was used to show the insights on ratings based on gender side by side.